zestai/zrp/README.rst

-Model Development Documentation
+Model Development and Feature Documentation
 ___________

-Details of the model development process can be found in the `model development documentation <./model_report.rst>`_
+Details of the model development process can be found in the `model development documentation <./model_report.rst>`_ .
+Details of the human readable feature definitions as well as feature importances can be found `here <https://github.com/zestai/zrp/tree/main/zrp/modeling#feature-definitions>`_.